What Is Esophageal Cancer?

 make up the lining of the esophagus.
 This form most often appears in the top or

 when cancer starts in the glandular cells of the esophagus that are responsible

-What Are the Signs?
+What Are the Symptoms of Esophageal Cancer?

 won’t experience any symptoms.
-As your cancer progresses, you might experience:
+As your cancer progresses, you may experience:

-- weight loss without trying
+- unintentional weight loss